 If you want your Labrador Retriever to stay healthy, he will need to be stimulated physically and mentally many hours a day.
 Ideally, your backyard should be fenced.
 However, if you live in an apartment or condo, you will need to plan regular trips to the nearest park.
 Nonetheless, know that the Labrador adapts well to all lifestyles.

 Socialization is recommended at a very young age

 Even though the Labrador is devoid of any aggressivity, socialization with children, other pets and adults should be done at a very young age.
-Because it has a very powerful jaw, unfortunate events must be avoided.
-By developing good habits at the time of adoption you will have the opportunity to live with a superb family companion.
+Because he has a very powerful jaw, unfortunate accidents must be avoided.
+By developing good habits at the time of adoption, you will have the opportunity to live with a superb family companion.

 Health of the Labrador Retriever

-Lipoma, osteoarthritis, skin diseases, eye problems and gastric torsion are other health troubles encountered with this breed.
+Lipoma, osteoarthritis, skin diseases and eye problems are other health issues encountered with this breed.

-Still, the Labrador is considered as very robust.
+Still, the Labrador is considered as a very robust breed.
 A study conducted by the British Kennel Club revealed that two-thirds of the Labradors evaluated died of old age.

-Thanks to its remarkable sense of smell, it is valued by hunters in the forest, ponds and swamps.
-It is also widely used as a pet and as a service dog for the blind, the disabled, the elderly and for other people requiring particular attention.
+Thanks to his remarkable sense of smell, he is valued by hunters in woods, ponds and swamps.
+He is also widely used as a pet and as a service dog for the blind, the disabled, the elderly and for other people requiring particular attention.